 Seafield Road, Seaview, Isle of Wight

-Helen Gladstone, sister of the Victorian statesman came to live in Seaview in 1858 and the following year converted a room in her house into a Catholic chapel.
+Helen Gladstone, sister of the Victorian statesman, came to live in Seaview in 1858 and in the following year converted a room in her house into a Catholic chapel.
 No permanent arrangements were made and in the 1930s Mass was said in various public halls.
-Spurred on by the opening of a Catholic church at nearby Bembridge, the Catholics of Seaview eventually achieved their objective of a church at Seaview in 1956-7.
+Spurred on by the opening of a Catholic church at nearby Bembridge, local Catholics eventually achieved their objective of a church at Seaview in 1956-7.
+The architect was C. A. F. Sheppard of Ryde.

 Listed Grade: Not Listed